The Only Real Estate Audit Checklist You Need

 Ensure that you understand exactly what they require and when the deadlines are.
 Clarify any steps you are unsure about.

-Effective communication ensures that both you and your auditor understand the scope, objectives, and requirements of the audit.
+Effective communication ensures that both you and your auditor understand the audit’s scope, objectives, and requirements.
 This communication helps avoid misunderstandings during the audit process.

 ✅ Gather key documents

-Once you know what the auditors require, start gathering the key documentation as soon as possible.
+Once you know what the auditors require, gather the key documentation as soon as possible.
 This will give you time to organize everything ahead of the deadline.

 ✅ Speak to your agents